 Dancing with Hips

 In practice, the hips don’t need to be turned much.
 A 45° rotation of the hips is sufficient for her to place her right leg on his right or her left leg on his left, although some movements, such as molinete and back sacada, may require a greater rotation of the hips.
-From an aesthetic standpoint, however, exaggerated hip rotation can better express women's gender characteristics and femininity.
+From an aesthetic standpoint, however, exaggerated hip rotation can highlight women's gender characteristics and femininity.
 As a result, in certain styles women deliberately turn their hips wider for enhanced expression.

 May 19, 2023